-Welcome to our hometown theatre, the Historic Howmet Playhouse.
+Welcome to our hometown theatre, with renovations comes a new name.
+The Historic Howmet Playhouse is now The Playhouse at White Lake.
 The playhouse is a City of Whitehall project, located two blocks off the the main street of a traditional downtown in Whitehall, Michigan.
-Our ninety-four year old theatre has been presenting fine arts and entertainment to the greater West Michigan area since 1916.
+Our one hundred year plus old theatre has been presenting fine arts and entertainment to the greater West Michigan area since 1916.

 USS SILVERSIDES Submarine Museum